Hello Dear One,

 Eight of Cups

-A psychologist friend once told me that when a group is ready to break up, the members give off subtle signs to that effect.
+When a group is ready to break up, the members give off subtle signs to that effect.
 They display a certain restlessness.
 They arrive late to meetings, communicate less and seem distracted.
 At some level the participants know it is time to move on, but they need a while to work up to that final step.

 This process applies in many situations where an ending is approaching.
 Nothing is permanent in life.
 Sooner or later, everything slips away…or we slip away from it.
 The Eight of Cups stands for those moments when we realize, once and for all, that the past is gone.
 What was true is no longer true.
 The signs of change are in our face, and we must accept them.
 It is time to move on.